cboelsen/tastytopping/docs/index.rst

 why would you want to have to do it all again on the client-side?

-TastyTopping creates objects that behave similarly to django models, using your self-documenting REST API to create the object's attributes and behaviour, in addition to retrieving the data.
+TastyTopping creates objects that behave similarly to django models, using your self-documenting TastyPie REST API to create the object's attributes and behaviour, in addition to retrieving the data.
 TastyTopping only needs 2 things from you (3 if you're using authentication): The URL of the API, and the resource name.

 As a brief example: